supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/4-Synapse-link-sql.md

 ### Objectives

-After completing this lab, you will be able to:
+In this lab, you will be able to complete the following tasks:

+- Task 1: Provision Azure resources
-- Configure Azure SQL Database.
+- Task 2: Configure Azure SQL Database
-- Explore the transactional database.
+- Task 3: Explore the transactional database
-- Configure Azure Synapse Link.
+- Task 4: Configure Azure Synapse Link

 ### Estimated timing: 45 minutes